GoogleCloudPlatform/cloud-foundation-fabric/factories/example-environments/README.md

 Since this resource factory only creates subnets, projects and VPCs are expected to exist.

 In this example, a single `main.tf` file (hence a single state) drives the creation of both the `dev` and the `prod` environment.
-Another option you might want to consider, in line with the CI/CD pipeline or processes you have in place, might be to move the `main.tf` to the each environment directory, so that states (and pipelines) can be separated.
+Another option you might want to consider, in line with the CI/CD pipeline or processes you have in place, might be to move `main.tf` to each environment's directory and hardwire the data path, so that states (and pipelines) can be separated.